 What I didn’t expect was that the steak at this fairly modest shin-dig would be really, really good.
 I couldn’t identify which part of the cow the steak came from, but it had been slow-smoked by the All-American Beef Battalion and seasoned with Walton’s out of Wichita.
 And it was darn good steak, too — far more tender than the cut would suggest.

 Some of my favorite foods have more to do with the memories behind them than the food itself.
 After a fun night of dancing with some Jitterbug friends, I suggested we get something to eat at a nice Italian restaurant around the corner.
 Unfortunately, they were either too busy, too understaffed, or too indifferent to serve us anything.
-After half an hour of waiting , we hadn’t even gotten someone to take our order, and even the drink I’d ordered at the bar hadn’t made it to our table.
+After half an hour of waiting, we hadn’t even gotten someone to take our order, and even the drink I’d ordered at the bar hadn’t made its way to our table.
 I wasn’t terribly eager to pay $20+ for a plate of spaghetti, so I suggested we bail and wound up going to Fazoli’s instead.

 Wow, what a difference.
 The food probably wasn’t the same “quality,” but we got it right away, paid a fraction of the price, and had unlimited bread sticks to boot.
 And believe me, after all that waiting, we were absolutely starving, and the pile of noodles with red and white sauce you see above was absolutely delicious.
 Naturally, the company of good friends made it even better.